Shopping for Insurance Resource Page

 - Does the plan have annual or lifetime maximums?

 Companies have different standards for accepting new customers.
-If you’re having trouble finding coverage, consider contacting the Texas FAIR Plan Association for homeowners insurance and the Texas Health Insurance Pool for health insurance.
+If you’re having trouble finding coverage, consider contacting the Texas FAIR Plan Association at 1-800-252-3439 or online at www.texasfairplan.org for homeowners insurance.

 To be eligible for the FAIR Plan, you must have been declined coverage by at least two insurance companies and may not have received an offer for a comparable policy from an insurance company licensed in Texas.
 Although the FAIR Plan policy does not provide wind and hail coverage for property located in one of the state’s 14 coastal counties or in parts of Harris County on Galveston Bay, it does provide wind and hail coverage in the remainder of the state.